glutio/Taskfun/README.md

 # Taskfun

+Taskfun is a library designed to introduce preemptive multitasking capabilities to your Arduino AVR and SAMD21 projects.
+Unlike cooperative multitasking, preemptive multitasking in Taskfun ensures automatic time-sharing between tasks, enhancing CPU utilization by allowing simultaneous execution of multiple tasks.
+Taskfun gives you the ability to run multiple operations concurrently, providing your Arduino with an extra layer of responsiveness.

+Taskfun is initialized with a simple `#include "Taskfun.h"`, and tasks can be run with the `runTask()` function.
+The library provides a `SyncVar<>` class for safe and synchronized access to shared variables across tasks.

-Preemptive multitasking for hobbyists for Arduino AVR and SAMD21.
-Just `#include "Taskfun.h"` and use `runTask()` to start a task.
-Use `SyncVar<>` class to add synchronous access to a shared variable.
-Below is a standard Arduino blink example implemented as two independed tasks and a synchronization variable.
+The primary advantage of using Taskfun is its ability to handle multiple operations concurrently without the risk of task monopolization.
+This is particularly useful for larger or more complex projects.
+Below is a standard Arduino blink example implemented as two independent tasks and a synchronization variable.

 ```
 #include "Taskfun.h"